Credit Reference Agencies

 If you think you’ve spotted a mistake with your report, you can ask for this to be reviewed through the TransUnion or Experian website.

-Click here for TransUnion contact details and TransUnion enquiry form
+TransUnion contact details and enquiry form (opens new window)

-Click here for Experian contact details and Experian enquiry form
+Experian contact details and enquiry form (opens new window)

 If you pay your bills late or if you pay less than you should, this lowers your credit score and lenders will consider you a higher risk.